Japan Studies Program

 - A range of modern and pre-modern Japanese cultural and literary studies courses in English;

-In addition, in collaboration with faculty members in the interdisciplinary Japan studies program, we offer courses in Japanese geography, history, arts, sociology, environmental studies, and anthropology.
+In addition, in collaboration with faculty members in the interdisciplinary Japan studies program, the Department of Economics, and other academic units on campus, we offer various courses on Japan, Asian, and beyond in a range of thematic issues.
 With these courses, students are able to receive:

 - A minor in Japan Studies;